sarasrking/Introduction-to-Jupyter-Notebooks/06-Getting-started-in-Markdown.md

 Question:
 - What is Markdown and what is it for?
 Objectives:
-- Open a notebook then use markdown to create formatted text
+- Open a notebook then use Markdown to create formatted text
 Activity:
- - With a group, work on markdown adjustments and practice making lists.
+ - With a group, play with basic Markdown formatting.
 Keypoints:
  - Get started, be fearless!
 ---

 ## Let's learn to use markdown

-Remember that [markdown](https://en.wikipedia.org/wiki/Markdown) is how you can make rich (or formatted) text in a plain text editor.
+Remember that [Markdown](https://en.wikipedia.org/wiki/Markdown) is how you can make rich (or formatted) text in a plain text editor.

 In Jupyter Notebooks the first thing you need to do is select the role of the cell you are typing into.